guntsvzz/AGRMCR/README.md

 ### User-similarity

-- `New users embedding from MCR` :
+- `User Profile : new users embedding from MCR` :
 We want to construct a pair consisting of an entity and a relation based on the last state $s_t$ which consist of $[\mathcal{H}_u^{(t)},\mathcal{G}_u^{(t)}]$ where
   - $\mathcal{H}_u^{(t)} = [\mathcal{P}_u^{(t)}, \mathcal{P}_{\mathrm{rej}}^{(t)}, \mathcal{V}_{\mathrm{rej}}^{(t)}]$ denotes the conversation history until timestep $t$
   - $\mathcal{G}_u^{(t)}$ denotes the dynamic subgraph of $\mathcal{G}$ for the user $u$ at timestep $t$